MaterializeInc/materialize/doc/developer/project-management.md

 assigned to an owner for implementation.

 Other problems will be less straightforward.
-Some may require more digging or debugging to understand what’s going wrong.
+Some may require more digging or debugging to understand what's going wrong.
 Some may only highlight a symptom of a larger issue with the product, and require the Product team to discover the true underlying problem.
 Some may impact the work of other teams or require ongoing stakeholder management.